-(4) The State's methodology for identifying additional targeted support schools with low-performing subgroups of students under § 200.19(b)(2); and
+(4) The State's methodology for identifying additional targeted support schools with lowperforming subgroups of students under § 200.19(b)(2); and

-To ensure a single system of accountability for all Arizona public schools and LEAs, the final methodology will reflect policy decisions adopted by the State Board of Education for the A-F Letter Grade Accountability System.
+To ensure a single system of accountability for all Arizona public schools and LEAs, the final methodology may reflect policy decisions adopted by the State Board of Education for the A-F Letter Grade Accountability System.

-(5) The uniform exit criteria for schools requiring additional targeted support due to low-performing subgroups established by the State consistent with the requirements in § 200.22(f).
+(5) The uniform exit criteria for schools requiring additional targeted support due to lowperforming subgroups established by the State consistent with the requirements in § 200.22(f).